isayevlab/AIMNet2/README.md

 **__ Update 6/10/24 __**
-We release new code, suaitable for large molecules and perioric calculations.
+We release new code, suitable for large molecules and perioric calculations.
 Old code available in the **old** branch.
 Models were re-compiled and are not compatible with the new code.

 # AIMNet2 Calculator: Fast, Accurate Molecular Simulations